ASO on Google Play: 5 Learnings from Case Studies

 Same goes for the app Headway, which summarizes books for users in 15 minutes.
 They A/B tested video versus no video in February and also ended up with no video.

-While these examples and others demonstrate that video does not always increase conversion.
-In fact, we found that, among the apps that ran an A/B Test with vs. without a video in 2020 in the US, 5 out 10 kept the version with video, and 5 out 10 without.
-So make sure to check what works for your app, and always look at your competitors, you can learn a lot from them.
+These examples and others demonstrate that video does not always increase conversion.
+In fact, we found that among the apps that ran an A/B Test with versus without a video in 2020 in the US, 5 out 10 kept the version with video, and 5 out 10 without.
+So, make sure to check what works for your app.
+Always look at your competitors, as you can learn a lot from them.

-Recently an AppTweak user that wishes to not be identified experienced a huge spike in overall keyword rankings and a significant increase in category rankings.
-This was obviously a good thing but they were curious where this increase was coming from.
-They are active in ASO but they had not made any updates in the reasonable time prior to this spike.
+Recently, an AppTweak user (who does not wish to be identified) experienced a huge spike in overall keyword rankings and a significant increase in category rankings.
+This was obviously a good thing, but they were curious where this increase was coming from.
+They are active in ASO, but they had not made any updates in the reasonable time prior to this spike.

-What was discovered is that they had experienced a high uninstall and reinstall rate on what we will call “day D.” Because of a bug, 300 users uninstalled and immediately reinstalled the app as they were very loyal users.
-The retention rate following day D reached up to 95%, causing rankings on high volume and competitive keywords to improve.
+They discovered that they had experienced a high uninstall and reinstall rate on what we will call “day D.” Because of a bug, 300 users uninstalled and immediately reinstalled the app as they were loyal users.
+The retention rate following day D reached up to 95%, causing rankings on high-volume and competitive keywords to improve.

 The same thing also happened for the category ranking.
-Prior to day D, the app ranked around the 120th position in the Sports Category.
-During the 30 days with high retention its category ranking increased to a peak position at number 7 before gradually decreasing back down again.
+Prior to day D, the app ranked around the 120th position in the Sports category.
+During the 30 days, with high retention, its category ranking increased to a peak position at number 7 before gradually coming down again.

-Today they have resumed their normal Sports Category rankings but they mentioned they have never seen such an immediate and strong impact on rankings.
-We have learned that retention has a high impact on rankings in Google and overall retention is also taken into account for both keyword and category rank.
-When selecting your keywords make sure to keep those with a high retention as Google measures the retention at a keyword level.
+Today, they have resumed their normal Sports category rankings, but they mentioned that they have never seen such an immediate and strong impact on rankings.
+We have learned that retention has a high impact on rankings in Google, and the overall retention is also taken into account for both keyword and category rank.
+When selecting your keywords, make sure to keep those with a high retention, as Google measures the retention at a keyword level.

-Recently an AppTweak client made an update to one of their tags and immediately there was an impact.
-The next day the list of similar apps suggested by Google in the app page had changed.
+Lately, an AppTweak client made an update to one of their tags, and immediately there was an impact.
+The next day, the list of similar apps suggested by Google in the app page had changed.

-Unfortunately, outside of the tags you select there is little you can control.
-There is no way to know what apps will be pointing towards your app or to others until after the tag is added.
-It is still interesting and important to monitor the changes since they have a direct impact on the explore traffic for your app.
-When we look at the impact these changes had on views from similar apps, we can see the Questland had been experiencing a spike in views and following the change in tags that spike ended.
+Unfortunately, outside of the tags you select, there is little that you can control.
+There is no way to know which apps will be pointing towards your app or to others until after the tag is added.
+It is still interesting and important to monitor the changes, since they have a direct impact on the explore traffic for your app.
+When we look at the impact these changes had on views from similar apps, we can see the Questland had been experiencing a spike in views and, following the change in tags, the spike ended.

-Tags have a direct influence on similar apps on both the apps that point towards your app and the apps you point towards.
-Whether you make changes or not, it is important to monitor this extra source of visibility as your competitors may update their tags
+Tags have a direct influence on similar apps that point towards your app and the apps you point towards.
+Whether you make changes or not, it is important to monitor this extra source of visibility, as your competitors may update their tags

-As we can see there are many factors that play a role in the keyword rankings, hopefully many that you are already tracking and measuring.
-Perhaps some or all of these 6 factors may not have been on your radar but you can now consider these aspects when looking for new areas to improve conversion for your app.
+Like we saw, there are many factors that play an important role in keyword rankings; hopefully many that you are already tracking and measuring.
+Perhaps, some or all of these 5 factors may not have been on your radar, but you can now consider these aspects when looking for new areas to improve conversion for your app.